Heat Pump Hot Water Systems – A Complete Buyers Guide

 • Warranty –The larger well-known brands have support teams to help respond promptly to issues experienced by customers.
 The cheaper options typically have shorter warranty periods with more stipulations in the document to void the warranty, and customers often report greater difficulties in getting a resolution

-If you suspect that you have a quote that is too good to be true, then we recommend checking the companies trading history on ABN Lookup, searching for reviews of the company installing, searching for reviews of the heat pump hot water system they plan to install and ask to speak to one of their previous customers in your area.
+If you suspect that you have a quote that is too good to be true, then we recommend checking the companies trading history on ABN Lookup, searching for online customer reviews of the heat pump and installation company and requesting evidence of their plumbing and electrical licences.
+You can also check out Solar Choice’s independent heat pump reviews for all major brands.

 Compare heat pump quotes from pre-vetted installers now